20 Bad Spring Yard Work Habits You Need to Stop Doing

-It's been a long winter and you're ready to get out and do some yard work.
-But before you grab that rake, ready the lawnmower and get out the chainsaw, make sure to read over these 20 common spring yard work mistakes so you don't make these goofs yourself.
+It's been a long winter and you're ready to start some yard work.
+But before you grab that rake or fire up the lawnmower, read over these common spring yard work mistakes so you don't make them yourself.

 You Buy the Wrong Grass Seed

 If you’re spreading grass seed this spring, make sure it’s the right kind for your lawn.
-Surprisingly, many grass seeds contain weed seeds, so be sure to look at the label and go for a seed that states it has 0 percent weed seed and 0 percent other crop.
+Surprisingly, many grass seeds contain weed seeds, so be sure to look at the label and go for a seed that states it has zero percent weed seed and zero percent other crop.

 You Don’t Test the Soil

 Soil matters so it pays to test.
 Grass does best in soil with a pH of 6 to 6.5, so send a soil sample to your local extension service for testing.
-They’ll be able to tell you if your soil needs any amendments to promote healthy grass.
+They can tell you if your soil needs any amendments to promote healthy grass.

 You Attack Weeds at the Wrong Time

 Weeds need to be killed while they’re growing, so be sure you’re attacking them at the right time.
 Wait until the weather warms up a bit so the herbicide can be absorbed, but don’t wait until it’s too hot or the herbicide will stress the grass.
 Products will have directions on the best temperature range for application.

 You Plant Only One Kind of Grass Seed